 - 1. The TDP specification should be used to design the processor thermal solution.
-The TDP is not the maximum theoretical power the processor can generate. - 2.
-Not 100% tested.
-These power specifications are determined by characterization of the processor currents at higher temperatures and extrapolating the values for the temperature indicated. - 3.
-As measured by the activation of the on-die Intel Thermal Monitor.
-The Intel Thermal Monitor's automatic mode is used to indicate that the maximum T_J has been reached.
+The TDP is not the maximum theoretical power the processor can generate. - Not 100% tested.
+These power specifications are determined by characterization of the processor currents 2. at higher temperatures and extrapolating the values for the temperature indicated. - As measured by the activation of the on-die Intel Thermal Monitor.
+The Intel Thermal Monitor's automatic 3. mode is used to indicate that the maximum T_1 has been reached.
 Refer to Section 5.1 for more details. - 4.
-The Intel Thermal Monitor automatic mode must be enabled for the processor to operate within specifications. - 5.
-Intel Dynamic Acceleration mode is not supported. - 6.
-At Tj of 100°C. - 7.
-At Tj of 50^oC. - 8.
-At Tj of 35°C. - 9.
-4-M L2 cache.
+The Intel Thermal Monitor automatic mode must be enabled for the processor to operate within specifications. - At Tj of 100 °C 5. - At Tj of 50 °C 6.

-5.1 Thermal Specifications
+At Tj of 35 °C 7.

+Monitoring Die Temperature 5.1